janikoskela/Select/README.md

 ===============
 The fundemental point of Selex is to offer a select box which is lightweight, contains common select box functionality and has customizable graphics.

 Lightweight is primarily achieved by having no external dependencies (i.e. jQuery).
-The appereance of Selex is controlled with <a href="https://github.com/janikoskela/Selex/tree/master/themes">themes</a> which are a set of CSS rules one can easily modify.
+The appereance of Selex is controlled with <a href="https://github.com/janikoskela/Selex/tree/master/themes">themes</a> which are a set of CSS rules and images one can easily modify.

 Usage
 ==============